Abstract: Designing satellite constellation systems involves complex

 Abstract: Tropical cyclones (TCs) are highly dynamic natural disasters

-that travel vast distances and occupy a large spatial scale, leading to loss
+that travel vast distances and occupy a large spatial scale, leading to

-scheduling algorithms assume nadir-directional observations, a limitation
+Traditionally, satellite scheduling algorithms assume nadir-directional

-extend the amount of time TCs can be observed from orbit.
-This paper conducts
+of operations (CONOPS) that extend the amount of time TCs can be observed

-of each relative to baseline nadir-directional observations in monitoring
+both CONOPS to present the performance of each relative to baseline nadir-directional

-TCs.
-A dataset of 100 historical TCs is used to provide a benchmark concerning
+observations in monitoring TCs.
+A dataset of 100 historical TCs is used

-real-world data through maximizing the number of quality observations.
-The
+to provide a benchmark concerning real-world data through maximizing the

-results of the comparative analysis indicate that constellation reconfigurability
+number of quality observations.
+The results of the comparative analysis

 @article{Pearl2023,